marccanela/immobility/README.md

 # immobility
 Analysis of immobility from polybox videos analyzed with DeepLabCut (DLC).
-Standard protocol from Busquets-Garcia Lab.
+Protocol for Busquets-Garcia Lab.

 ## Before starting
-- Download the python scripts from this repository.
+- Download the Python scripts from this repository.
 - Create a folder in your computer named **Python**.
 - Inside **Python** create the following folders:
   - **Freezing periods**.
 It will contain the generated freezing periods of each video, stored as CSV files.